brooklynrail/brooklynrail-platform/content/events/2021/02/on-the-black-art-library-part-ii.md

 event_platform:
   - zoom
 ---
-**[Black Art Library](https://mocadetroit.org/black-art-library) is on view at MOCAD through April 18, 2021.**
+[Black Art Library](https://mocadetroit.org/black-art-library) is on view at MOCAD through April 18, 2021.

-**You can view our first conversation with Asmaa here:** [https://brooklynrail.org/events/2020/11/05/on-the-black-art-library-asmaa-walton-with-alexis-assam-jasmine-weber/](<You can view our first conversation with Asmaa here: https://brooklynrail.org/events/2020/11/05/on-the-black-art-library-asmaa-walton-with-alexis-assam-jasmine-weber/>)
+You can view our first conversation with Asmaa [here](<[https://brooklynrail.org/events/2020/11/05/on-the-black-art-library-asmaa-walton-with-alexis-assam-jasmine-weber/](<You can view our first conversation with Asmaa here: https://brooklynrail.org/events/2020/11/05/on-the-black-art-library-asmaa-walton-with-alexis-assam-jasmine-weber/>)>).